 Similar to other paints on this list, The Spruce Best Home Interior Paint is perfect for surfaces that need to withstand a lot of abuse.
 The durable formula will glide onto concrete and provide thick coverage for uneven surfaces.
 However, before you start painting, you might want to strip old paint and fill in any large holes or indentations.
 You can do this with either a paint scraper or nylon-bristled brush.

 Because it’s a paint and primer in one, you can start painting right away—no need to prime your surface with a separate formula.
-Choose from 32 beautiful shades that range from gray (a popular choice for concrete floors) to rich blues and greens.
+Choose from 32 beautiful shades that range from gray to rich blues and greens.
 No matter your design preference, there’s a shade to match!

 Best Value: INSL-X Sure Step Acrylic Anti-Slip Coating Paint